Ramneantu/deepfake-detection/README.md

 # Frequency Solver
-In this project we are doing DeepFake detection using the frequency spectrum as input.
+DeepFake detection using the frequency spectrum as input.
 This is inspired and based on the work of Durall *et al.*  in [Unmasking Deepfakes with simple Features](https://github.com/cc-hpc-itwm/DeepFakeDetection).

 The goal of this framework is to offer an easy and accessible platform for performing experiments in different settings.